Compact and Optimal Deep Learning with Recurrent Parameter Generators: Experimental Results

 \subsection{Ablation Studies}

-We conduct ablation studies to understand the functions of permutation and reflection matrices (Fig.\ref{fig:ablation}).
-We evaluate ResNet-RPG34 with 2M backbone parameters.
-With permutation and reflection matrices leads to 76.5\% accuracy, with permutation matrices only leads to 75.8\%, with reflection matrices only leads to 71.1\%, and with no permutation and reflection matrices leads to 70.7\%.
-This suggests permutation and reflection matrices are useful for RPGs.
+We conduct ablation studies on CIFAR100 to analyze functions of permutation and reflection matrices (Fig.\ref{fig:combo1}{\bf b}.
+We evaluate ResNet-RPG34 with 2M backbone DoF.
+Permutation and sign reflection together achieves 76.5\% accuracy, while permutation only achieves 75.8\%, and sign reflection only achieves 71.1\%.
+Training with neither permutation nor reflection matrices achieves 70.7\%.
+This suggests permutation and sign reflection matrices increase RPG performance.